xuanlinli17/autoregressive_inference/evaluation_visualization_scripts.md

 You may evaluate a trained model with the following commands.
 Interestingly, on COCO and Gigaword, we found that our model achieves better performance when the beam size is small but larger than 1.

+By default, we use the `--vocab_file` as provided in this repo.
+If you have generated a new vocab file, make sure to replace this argument with the correct path.

 #### COCO

 ```bash